wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 Declare the *CRS* with its unique EPSG (European Petroleum Survey Group) code. *EPSG:26915* sets the *CRS* to *NAD83 / UTM zone 15N* for Minnesota.

 ### Data operations

+This section begins the digitization loop at the starting transect.

 <p align="center">
   <img width="647" height="161" alt="Screenshot 2025-08-29 at 12 08 43 PM" src="https://github.com/user-attachments/assets/fc8dd66f-50cd-4d8e-a7e2-54181efbebba" />
 <p/>

-This section begins the digitization loop at the starting transect.
-It begins by slicing through the three starting DataFrames to select the data required to complete the COGO calculations:
+First, it slices through the three starting DataFrames to select the data required to complete the COGO calculations:
 1. The survey stations (measurement positions) of the first elevation dataset,
 2. the transect monuments' cartesian coordinate pairs, and
 3. the station/position of the first, or survey start, monument.